bulwark-crypto/bulwark-wp/source/01_title_page.md

 	\normalsize
 	Version 1.2
         % Except where otherwise noted, content in this thesis is licensed under a Creative Commons Attribution 4.0 License (http://creativecommons.org/licenses/by/4.0), which permits unrestricted use, distribution, and reproduction in any medium, provided the original work is properly cited.
-Copyright 2015,Tom Pollard.

     \end{center}
 \end{titlepage}